 with other PKI engines.
 ApproveIt 4.2 is different from other PKI products

-because it lets users place multiple digital signatures in a document without
+because it enables users to place multiple digital signatures in a document

-invalidating its electronic certificate.
-It also keeps track of who has
+without invalidating its electronic certificate.
+It also keeps track of

-approved and made changes to the document along the way.
-You can use ApproveIt
+who has approved and made changes to the document along the way.
+You can

-4.2 to route a variety of document types because it is compatible with
+use ApproveIt 4.2 to route a variety of document types because it is compatible

 ApproveIt 4.2 enables you to choose from several kinds of devices to